 If you’re not making any other damages to the ground aside from clipping a few strains of grass, then you’re a sweeper and you’ll want something with a low bounce.
 The lowest bounce degrees will allow you to fit the leading edge of your wedge between the golf ball and the grass to pick the ball clean off the ground.

 Do I need to adjust my bounce depending on the course?

 The courses you’re playing on will also have a role in your decisions regarding bounce.
 Dry and hard courses, similar to Links golf, are easier to play when you’re using low-bounce wedges.
 The hard grounds make it difficult for you to dig in with your wedge shots, which is why the low bounce will allow you to get right under the ball.

 As for softer courses, think of courses near croplands, the wider soles of high bounce wedges will help you make contact with the ball while saving you from digging up trenches in the grounds of the course.

 Some experienced players will be able to use a low bounce wedge on such a course, but for the vast majority of golfers, going with the safer alternative of the high bounce will save you a world of trouble.

 Whichever style of bounce you end up going with for your wedges, keep in mind that you’ll need to try them out before heading on to the course with them.
 You’ll want to have a good feel for the type of shots you’ll be able to produce with your new bounce.

-Finally, we have one final parting tip for you.
+Finally, we do share extra wedge tips, but there is one final parting tip for you.
 Don’t be shy to mix in a lower bounce in your set for your gap wedge.
 You’ll rarely if ever, hit chip shots with this wedge, but a lower bounce (say a 10-degree if the rest of your wedges are 12 and up) will come in handy from time to time in tight lies.